mendixlabs/app-services-components/README.md

 ---

-## ➕ Adding an exsisting Repo to the Mono Repo
+## ➕ Adding an existing Repo to the Mono Repo

 Basic command Structure